auralius/LuGre/README.md

 [![View LuGre friction model in MATLAB on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/84792-lugre-friction-model-in-matlab)

-Reconstruction of a paper: A new model for control systems with friction
+Reconstruction of the paper: A new model for control systems with friction
 By: Canudas de Wit et al., 1995, IEEE Transactions on Automatic Control

 I am trying to reconstruct as many figures as possible from the paper above.

 Link to the paper: https://ieeexplore.ieee.org/document/376053

+There are 2 m-files:

+1. demo1.m

+This is the first attempt of recontructing the paper.
+I use the basic Euler method here to perform the integration.
+It takes more time to complete the simulation since a high sampling rate is necessary to mantain the stability.
+The system itself is a very stiff ODE.

+2. demo2.m

+This is the second attempt.
+Here, I use the built-in MATLAB solver: ode23s, which is desigend for a stiff system.
+Thus, it takes less time to complete the simulatin.
+In order to use MATLAB built-in solver, the problem must be first formalized.
+Plese see the PDF file [here](./problem_formalization.pdf).

 -------------------------------